nicholas-owen/rdm-calendar/data/README.md

 *   **Profession Filters**: Use the sidebar to filter events based on your role (e.g., toggle "RSE" or "Data Steward" to see only relevant gatherings).
 *   **iCal Integration**: Click the "Download iCal" button to generate a customized calendar file (`.ics`) that includes only your currently filtered events.
 *   **Themes**: Customize your viewing experience with Light, Dark, and Modern themes accessible via the Settings menu.
+*   **Event Submission**: Easily propose new events by clicking the "+" icon in the sidebar.
+This opens a form to submit details, which are automatically converted into a GitHub Issue for review and addition to the calendar.

 ## Contributing

 The underlying data for this calendar is managed through simple YAML files located in the `data/` directory.
+You can contribute in two ways:

+1.  **Via Interface**: Click the "+" icon in the sidebar to propose an event.
+This will automatically create a formatted GitHub Issue for review.
+2.  **Via Pull Request**: Directly add valid YAML files to the `data/` directory.

 Each file represents a conference and includes metadata such as:
 -   Conference Name and Link
 -   Target Professions
 -   Event Dates and Details